 Chymyst: declarative concurrency in Scala

-Chymyst is a framework for concurrency in functional programming
+Chymyst is a framework for declarative concurrency in functional programming

-based on the chemical machine paradigm, also known as Join Calculus.
+implementing the Chemical Machine paradigm, also known in the academic world as Join Calculus.

-The chemical machine concurrency paradigm has the same expressive power as CSP (Communicating Sequential Processes) or the Actor model.
+This concurrency paradigm has the same expressive power as CSP (Communicating Sequential Processes),

 Chymyst Core is a library that implements the high-level concurrency primitives as a domain-specific language in Scala.

 Chymyst is a framework-in-planning that will build upon